MDeMel-Dev/Deloitte-Flickr-search/README.md

 ![](https://img.shields.io/badge/Code-Kotlin%2FJava-brightgreen)

-> A weather app with intuitive design
+> A image searching app with intuitive design

 ![screenshot](./utuwapgif.gif)

-Location based weather details + Weather details for { Sydney , Hobart , Perth }
+mobile app that uses the Flickr image search API and shows the results in a 3-column scrollable view.

 ## Built With